 About Consolidated Steel Corporation

-It started in Long Beach, California, but in 1941, a new shipyard, funded by United States Maritime Commission (USMC), was built in Wilmington, California.
-The shipyard was known as an “emergency yard” where it worked on and delivered vessels for the U.S. Navy.
+Consolidated Steel Shipyards started in Long Beach, California, but in 1941, a new shipyard, funded by United States Maritime Commission (MARCOM), was built in Wilmington, California.
+The shipyard was known as an “emergency yard,“ where it worked on and delivered vessels for the U.S. Navy.

 Consolidated Steel Corporation also opened a fabrication plant in Orange, Texas, in 1941.
 Within a year of opening its doors in Texas, workers started constructing ships.
 The Orange shipyard employed around 20,000 workers as production needs started to increase.